 The Shareholders' Meeting represents the institutional meeting point of the Company's management and its Shareholders.
 At these meetings, Shareholders may ask questions pertaining to items on the agenda or the Company's management at large.
 The information provided shall comply with the provisions applicable to insider information.

 The Audit and Risk Committee has been entrusted with the duty to consult and support the Board of Directors’ decisions in matters relating to the internal control and risk management system, as well as those regarding the approval of the periodic financial reports.

-The Corporate Governance Committee and Scenarios is responsible for assisting the Board of Directors by fulfilling a preparatory, consultative and advisory role in assessments and decision-making processes with regard to the Corporate Governance, Saipem’s Corporate Social Responsibility and the review of scenarios envisaged in the preparation of the Strategic Plan.
+The Sustainability, Scenarios and Governance Committee is responsible for assisting the Board of Directors by fulfilling a preparatory, consultative and advisory role in assessments and decision-making processes with regard to the Sustainability, Corporate Governance, Saipem’s Corporate Social Responsibility and the review of scenarios envisaged in the preparation of the Strategic Plan.